madeofpendletonwool/PinePods/README.md

     - [x] Starting a podcast results in audio bar being in phone mode on application version
     - [x] Adding a podcast with an emoji in the description currently appears to break it
     - [x] Fix any additional browser playback bugs (Audio now routes properly through the proxy)
-    - [ ] Layout breaks when pausing for podcast names
+    - [x] Layout breaks when pausing for podcast names
-    - [ ] The queue works but currently does not remove podcasts after switching to a new one
+    - [x] The queue works but currently does not remove podcasts after switching to a new one
+    - [ ] Double check 2 users adding the same podcast
     - [ ] Resume is currently broken (it now works but it double plays an episode before resuming for some reason)
+    - [ ] Because of the playback bug when switching, make podcasts resume from where you were already when switching - Currently they just stop
     - [ ] Search disappears after changing routes in the web version
     - [ ] Double and triple check all interactions to verify functionality
  - [ ] Dockerize